persteenolsen/django-pythonanywhere/README.md

 WSGI_APPLICATION = 'mysite.wsgi.app'
 ```

-This Django example uses the Web Server Gateway Interface (WSGI) with Django to enable handling requests on PythonAnywhere.
+This Django example uses the Web Server Gateway Interface (WSGI) with Django to enable handling requests on PythonAnywhere

 ## Routing